 Some people say it simplifies their eating, but if you work long, unpredictable hours and have trouble planning meals ahead, trying to stick to a plan like this may drive you crazy.
 It also won’t work if you’re someone whose social life often revolves around food.
 Spontaneous dinner dates with friends or late-night tapas after a concert?
 Buh-bye.

-If you do think it might work for you, make sure you’re still eating in a healthy way, AKA getting all of the proper nutrients from the calories you are consuming!
+If you do think it might work for you, make sure you’re still eating in a healthy way, which means getting all of the proper nutrients from the calories you are consuming.
 Focusing on real, whole foods and skipping the junk will prevent nutrient deficiencies.